 I thought I was done with deer-goddesses, after the posts on Flidias, hunting goddesses and horned goddesses.
 Sometimes, however, you’re only done with a subject when it’s done with you.
 I couldn’t leave this topic without mentioning Carvonia, a Celtic goddess from Central Europe.

 When I was writing about the Irish goddess Flidais, I said that I would be covering hunting goddesses and horned goddesses in another post.
 The post on hunting goddesses was duly written, but the horned goddesses slipped away.

 This may be due in part to the fact that I thought of horned goddesses as a mainly modern phenomenon.
 The first inkling I ever had of them came from Chesca Potter’s artwork.
 Her image of the folkloric figure Elen (heroine of “The Dream of Macsen Wledig“, in the Mabinogion) as a horned goddess caught my attention.
 However, I had no context for it, and it remained an interesting picture, and nothing more.

-These goddesses are easier to read, because they appear under their own names, while Diana may or may not be hiding a native goddess.
+The individula goddesses are easier to read, because they appear under their own names, while the name Diana may or may not be hiding a native goddess.
 (The god Silvanus presents the same problem.)
-Ironically, the only real evidence we have for Diana being assimilated into a native cult is from the continent, in the form of Diana Mattiaca and Abnoba.
+We know of at least two of these hybrids: Diana Mattica and Abnoba.